homearanya/alistair-psychologist/src/pages/articles/what-is-mindfulness-and-how-does-it-work.md

 ---
-article-page: article
+templateKey: article-page
-title: 'WHAT IS MINDFULNESS, AND HOW DOES IT WORK?'
+title: "WHAT IS MINDFULNESS, AND HOW DOES IT WORK?"
 date: 2019-01-30T08:57:52.182Z
 intro: >-
   Many of us have heard about it.
 Richard Branson swears by it.
 And it has